-After the doctors at Children's National conducted many tests over the weeks that followed, Eli was diagnosed at three months old with dilated cardiomyopathy, which meant her heart was enlarged and not pumping sufficient blood to meet her body's needs.
+After the doctors at Children's National conducted many tests over the weeks that followed, Eli was diagnosed with dilated cardiomyopathy, which meant her heart was enlarged and not pumping sufficient blood to meet her body's needs.
 She had three open-heart surgeries, including one to attach a Berlin Heart and one to receive a heart transplant.
 Eli was the first child in the Washington, DC area to be on a Berlin Heart, which is a ventricular assist device (VAD) that pumps blood for the heart while a child awaits heart transplantation.
 She also had dozens of cardiac cathetarizations, was on dozens of medicines, and had dozens of hospitalizations...of up to 8 months at a time.

 The Ortiz family is eternally grateful to the extraordinary team of medical professionals, therapists, social workers, case managers, Child Life specialists, volunteers, and others who gave Eli top-notch care and attention at Children's National Medical Center in Washington, DC.
 Eli spent the majority of her almost four years in the hospital, as both an in-patient and out-patient.

 Eli, her sister, and her parents felt consistently loved and supported by the staff.
 Various staff members helped the whole family while Eli needed to be at the hospital for weeks and months at a time.